waldoalvarez00/BitcoinArmory/webshop/README.md

 How to run
 ----------

+1. Create a wallet using ArmoryQt.

-1. Start armoryd in testnet:
+2. Start armoryd in testnet:

   `python armoryd.py --testnet`

-2. Start the webshop server:
+3. Start the webshop server:

   `cd webshop`

   `python server.py`

-3. Go to the url:
+4. Go to the url:

   `http://localhost:5000`